chat-sdk/chat-sdk-android/README.md

 ## Running the demo project

 This repository contains a fully functional version of the Chat SDK which is configured using our Firebase account and social media logins.
-This is great way to test the features of the Chat SDK before you start itegrating it with your app.
+This is great way to test the features of the Chat SDK before you start integrating it with your app.

 > **Note:**
 >You should make sure that the correct SDK versions and build tools are installed in Android Studio.
 To do this open the Preferences panel and navigate to **Appearance & Behavour** -> **System Settings** -> **Android SDK** or click on the **SDK Manager** icon in the tool bar.
-Android SDK versions 4.4 and onwards should be installed. **Android SDK Build-Tools** version 26.0.2zz23 should be installed.
+Android SDK versions 4.4 and onwards should be installed. **Android SDK Build-Tools** version 26.0.02 should be installed.

 The next step is to setup the Chat SDK using your Firebase and Social Accounts.
 To do that you need to do the following.